Having surgery

 If your appendix has burst (ruptured)

-If you have a ruptured appendix, you may need to stay in hospital for longer.
+If you have a ruptured appendix, you might need to stay in hospital for longer.

-A more serious complication of this rupture is called peritonitis.
+A more serious complication of a rupture is called peritonitis.
 This is when the peritoneum becomes red and swollen (inflamed).
 The peritoneum is the layer of tissue that lines the tummy and the organs inside it.
-Again, this means that you stay longer in hospital.

 Pain

-It is common to have some pain in your tummy and around the wound for several days after your surgery.
+It is common to feel some pain in your tummy and around the wound for several days after your surgery.
 You can take regular painkillers to ease the pain.

-If you had keyhole surgery, you may get some pain in your shoulder.
+If you had keyhole surgery, you might get some pain in your shoulder.
 This is caused by the gas that we put in your tummy during the surgery.
-Your body takes in the gas.
-Walking around can help this to improve.
+Your tummy might also feel bloated after surgery.
+Your body will absorb the gas, and your pain and bloating will reduce the more you move around.

-You may also have a sore throat afterwards.
+You might also have a sore throat afterwards.
 This is caused by the breathing tube that we put in your throat for the general anaesthetic.
-The pain goes away in a day or two.
+The pain goes away in 1 or 2 days.

 Leaving hospital

-You can usually leave hospital on the day of the surgery or the day after, unless the appendicitis was severe.
+You can usually leave hospital on the day of the surgery or the day after, unless your appendicitis was severe.
 You can go home when you:

-• have had your wound checked to make sure it is OK
+- have had your wound checked and it is OK

-If you go home on the day of your surgery, you will need a responsible adult to collect you and stay with you overnight.
+If you go home on the day of your surgery, you will need a responsible adult (someone over 18) to collect you and stay with you overnight.